samperrow/pre-party-browser-hints/readme.txt

 2) The option to add hints in the HTTP header has been removed.
 This is necessary because that feature will not be compatible with future versions of the plugin.
 3) Moved all plugin settings to the "Settings" tab for easier navigation.
 4) Added ability for users to set the crossorigin, as, and type attributes for hints.
-5) Transformed "Contact" box into a pop up modal
+5) Transformed "Contact" box into a pop up modal.

 February 16, 2019:
 1) Ensured compatibility with WP 5.1